FRC5010/FRC5010Lib/README.md

 This uses gradle, and uses the same base setup as a standard GradleRIO robot project.
 This means you build with `./gradlew build`, and can install the native toolchain with `./gradlew installRoboRIOToolchain`.
 If you open this project in VS Code with the wpilib extension installed, you will get intellisense set up for both C++ and Java.

 By default, this template builds against the latest WPILib development build.
 To build against the last WPILib tagged release, build with `./gradlew build -PreleaseMode`.

+## Updating
+Copy the library code under src to FRCLibraryExample - dev branch to ensure the latest code is being used Make code changes in FRCLibraryExample - dev branch, test and simulate Bring changes back over to this code base
+Update the version in frc5010Lib.json (2 places) and publish.gradle (pubVersion) Build the code
+If needed, in a terminal, run > .\gradlew.bat :spotlessApply Run > .\update.bat to create the new version files Commit and push